How To Prepare Yourself For Test Case Writing [Productivity Tips]

 • The total number of bugs identified with severity level 3 (minor bugs).

-• Testing can be continued as the identified bug are minor and does not stop the testing.
+• Testing can continue as the identified bugs are minor and will not stop testing.

 • To be calculated on a weekly basis.